isxGames/isxScripts/EverQuest2 (LavishScript)/Scripts/myprices-readme.txt

 Scan Sales
 ----------

-With this ticked the script will scan/compare the items you have up for sale
+With this ticked the script will scan/compare the items you have up for sale.